danmt/realtime-form/README.md

 ## Conclusion

 And that was it.
 The first time I had to do this was really challenging, so I tried to be as explicit as I could with each step, hoping you don't get lost.
 As I mentioned before this is not a production ready implementation but a really good point of start.
-Now that you know how to solve this problem, don't forget that sometimes the solution can be worst and in some cases this could increase infrastructure costs.
+Now that you know how to solve this problem, don't forget that sometimes the solution can be worse and in some cases this could increase infrastructure costs.